Happy Father’s Day

 How’s this for another royally messed up father-daughter relationship?
 In Greek Mythology, King Agamemnon offends Artemis, the goddess of the hunt, by killing one of her sacred deer.
 Trouble is, pissing off a goddess on your way to fight in the Trojan War is a very dumb thing to do.

 In retaliation, Artemis refuses to let Agamemnon reach Troy unless he sacrifices his daughter Iphigenia.
 And since you might vaguely remember hearing about this Agamemnon being there for the war (thanks, English class and/or Brad Pitt), you know he takes the deal.
-This legendary instance of terrible dad-ness has been depicted many times, including here by François Perrier.
+This legendary instance of terrible dad-ness has been depicted many times, including here in The Sacrifice of Iphigenia by François Perrier.

 I’m So Tsar-y